 Requests for counsel or parties to participate in conferences remotely will be considered on a case-by-case basis for good cause.
-Unless otherwise ordered, initial case management conferences, settlement conferences, and final pretrial conferences will not be conducted remotely.
+In general, the Court conducts initial case management conferences, post-discovery conferences, and other status conferences telephonically.
+Unless otherwise ordered, settlement conferences and final pretrial conferences will not be conducted remotely.